Raymonoir/SudokuSolver/README.md

 <h1>Possible additions </h1>
-1. Adittions and tidied up GUI
+1. Adittions and tidied up GUI <br>
-2. Allow user to input any sudoku via given GUI
+2. Allow user to input any sudoku via given GUI <br>
-3. Options menu with different options for the user.
+3. Options menu with different options for the user. <br>

 <h1> Major Lessons Learnt</h1>
 1. The more documentation the better.
 During this task I took a break for Christmas and the hectic start to the second year of my university course, when I finally returned, I did not leave enough detail in the documentation for me to understand without taking time to remind myself.